JamesCBremerJr/FreqInd/README.md

 described in the following preprint:

-   Tara Stojimirovic and James Bremer, ``An accelerated frequency-indepedent solver for oscillatory differential equations.''  arXiv:?????.?????
+   Tara Stojimirovic and James Bremer, ``An accelerated frequency-indepedent solver for oscillatory differential equations.''  arXiv:2409.18487

 The code is written in Fortran and the implementation of our algorithm, which can be found in the file freqind.f90, has as its only dependency the file chebyshev.f90